Chapter 2 of IoT Infrastructure

 Now that we’ve covered the what of IoT monitoring, let’s explore the how.

 An IoT monitoring system requires data pipelines so alerts can quickly reach the right audience.
-At a high level, there are 3 common approaches to setting up IoT monitoring pipelines:
+At a high level, there are three common approaches to setting up IoT monitoring pipelines:

 - Continuous- With continuous monitoring, data is continuously sent to your cloud in every data packet.